What does a Network Specialist do?

 - Proven experience as a Network Specialist or similar role.

-- Certifications such as CCNA, CCNP, or equivalent are highly desirable.
+- Certifications such as CCNA, CCNP, or similar are highly desirable.

-- Strong understanding of network protocols, routing, and switching.
+- Strong understanding of network protocols and architectures.

-- Proficiency in network security practices and tools.
+- Proficiency in network troubleshooting and diagnostic tools.

 Is becoming a Network Specialist a good career path?